jmcnamara/rust_xlsxwriter/examples/Readme.md

 * `app_merge_range.rs` - An example of creating merged ranges in a worksheet using the rust_xlsxwriter library.

+* `app_notes.rs` - An example of writing cell Notes to a worksheet using the rust_xlsxwriter library.

 * `app_panes.rs` - A simple example of setting some "freeze" panes in worksheets using the rust_xlsxwriter library.